onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I want to become Google’s CEO without compensation - I want to help organize the world’s compute.
 This is my letter of application - I will either implement this vision with you or without you.
 For god’s sake - Meta - why did you take that name - there’s nothing meta about you!
 Stop squatting names whose potential you can’t deliver and live up to.
 We need to rethink intellectual property
     you're just a facebook
-Mention how someone from namecheap or the whois tools conveyed my interest in thereadme.org and bought it.
+    and X is just twitter - if it wants to be X - the everything app - where X marks the spot - they have some work to do Mention how someone from namecheap or the whois tools conveyed my interest in thereadme.org and bought it.
 I hate name squatting - it should be culturally shamed put of existence
 Google and Facebook are the 2 biggest failures because they have the most potential - they connect people and information Meta impression: eeer eeer extract extract addict addict numba go up